 Figure 3: Impulse Response Functions - +BTC Web Model.
 VAR model with the U.S. EPU index, the Google Trends index of the web searches for the keyword "Bitcoin," and the two factors for the the stock markets and the crypto market.
 The IRFs are based on a recursive Cholesky scheme using this same ordering of the variables.
-One standard deviation shocks; 14/86th percentile posterior bands; weeks from the shock on the x-axis.
+One standard deviation shocks; 16/84th percentile posterior bands; weeks from the shock on the x-axis.

 Figure 4: Impulse Response Functions - Baseline Model.
 VAR model with the U.S. EPU index and the two factors for the the stock markets and the crypto market.
 The sample is split in two parts: before 1-1-2020 (the black line) and after 1-1-2020 (the green line).
 The IRFs are based on a recursive Cholesky scheme using this same ordering of the variables.
-One standard deviation shocks; 14/86th percentile posterior bands; weeks from the shock on the x-axis.
+One standard deviation shocks; 16/84th percentile posterior bands; weeks from the shock on the x-axis.

-it caused.
-If this explanation is correct, we should observe a stronger response of the stock factor in the most recent part of the sample.
+part of the sample.
 We split the sample into two sub-periods, before and after January 1st, 2020, and we re-estimate the baseline model.
 Figure 4 illustrates the results for this exercise.
-Although the responses of the stock market factor are qualitatively consistent across the two sub-samples, the magnitude of the effect differs and the post-2020 response is about four times as large as the pre-2020 one.
+The responses of the stock market factor to the crypto shock are qualitatively consistent across the two sub-samples; however, the magnitude of the effect differs and the post-2020 response is about four times as large as the pre-2020 one, upholding this interpretation of the crypto shocks.